 Some of the startling flirting tips I’ve come across include the following:

 Other online articles suggest that you wink at someone in order to flirt with them.
 In my opinion winking might have been a successful flirtation strategy two hundred years ago but it is not now.
 If someone I previously thought was absolutely gorgeous winked at me I would think him rather presumptuous, and sleazy on top of it.
-I would never even attempt it personally, not only because I don’t like being winked at myself, but because I’m also the sort of person who finds that when I try to wink both my eyes close so I end up looking really weird or as if I am suffering from Tourette’s.
+I would never even attempt it personally anyway, because when I try to wink both my eyes close so I end up looking like I either have something stuck in my eye or that I’m suffering from Tourette’s.

 On a positive note, there is one suggestion that I really think should be included in online articles on flirting that is always missed.